offen/offen/docs/docs/offen-fair-web-analytics/running-offen/customizing-consent-banner.md

 ## Allowed CSS properties and values

-Certain validation rules apply to the CSS you can use for styling your banner: Offen wants to make sure malicious actors could not change the appearance of your banner to be misleading when it comes to enabling users to express their consent freely.
+Certain validation rules apply to the CSS you can use for styling your banner: Offen Fair Web Analytics wants to make sure malicious actors could not change the appearance of your banner to be misleading when it comes to enabling users to express their consent freely.

 ### Selectors
 {: .no_toc }